-1 Description A Flex Building Type is designed for occupancy

-by retail, service, office, and/or residential uses on the ground floor, with upper floors configured for a similar mix of uses.
+1 Description A Flex Building Type is designed for occupancy by retail, service, office, and/or residential uses on the ground floor, with upper floors configured for a similar mix of uses.
+The City may approve alternative designs where direct access to first floor residential units adjacent to shopfront overlay is provided through a common lobby fronting and accessed from the public street pedestrian way.
 First floor residential units adjacent to shopfront overlay may be accessed from a common lobby accessed directly from the public pedestrian way.
 Second floor units may be directly accessed from the street through a stair or common lobby shared with the other levels upper floors are accessed through a street level lobby but such lobby may be directly accessible from a side yard.

-2 Lot Size Width: 400-foot maximum Depth: 150-foot maximum
+400-foot maximum 150-

 3 Pedestrian Direct access from sidewalk.
-Upper floors Access accessed from street level lobby.
+Upper floors accessed from Access street level lobby.
+Gallery